Elicea Ku-tab, 10 mg 56 pcs

 Overdose

-The data on overdose with escitalopram are limited, in many such cases there was also an overdose with other drugs.
-In most cases, the symptoms of overdose are mild or absent.
+Data on overdose with escitalopram are limited, and many such cases have involved overdose with other drugs.
+In most cases, symptoms of overdose do not appear or are mild.

-The cases of fatal overdose with escitalopram (without taking other drugs) are rare, in most cases there is also overdose with other drugs.
-When taking escitalopram in the dosage range of 400-800 mg in monotherapy no clinically significant overdose symptoms have occurred.
+Cases of overdose of escitalopram (without taking other drugs) with a fatal outcome are rare, in most cases there is also an overdose of other drugs.
+When taking escitalopram in the dose range of 400-800 mg in monotherapy, no clinically significant overdose symptoms occurred.

 Symptoms

-In case of overdose with escitalopram mostly symptoms of the central nervous system occur (from dizziness, tremor, and agitation to rare cases of serotonin syndrome, seizure disorders and coma), gastrointestinal tract (nausea/vomiting), cardiovascular system (arterial hypotension, tachycardia, prolongation of QT interval and arrhythmia), and electrolyte disorders (hypokalemia, hyponatremia).
+In case of an overdose of escitalopram, symptoms mainly occur from the central nervous system (from dizziness, tremor and agitation to rare cases of serotonin syndrome, convulsive disorders and coma), from the gastrointestinal tract (nausea/vomiting), from the cardiovascular system (arterial hypotension, tachycardia, prolongation of the QT interval and arrhythmia) and electrolyte imbalance (hypokalemia, hyponatremia).

 Treatment